zopefoundation/zope.html/src/zope/html/README.txt

 =========================

-This package contains support for editing HTML and XHTML inside a web page using the FCKeditor as a widget.
-This is a fairly simple application of FCKeditor, and simply instantiates a pre-configured editor for each widget.
+This package contains support for editing HTML and XHTML inside a web page using the CKEditor as a widget.
+This is a fairly simple application of CKEditor, and simply instantiates a pre-configured editor for each widget.
 There are no options to control the editors individually.